Wild Pollock Market Size and Share

 Wild Pollock Market Analysis by Mordor Intelligence

 The Wild Pollock Market size is estimated at USD 2.30 billion in 2025 and is anticipated to reach USD 2.84 billion by 2030, at a CAGR of 4.31% during the forecast period.
 This trajectory is anchored in the species’ status as the backbone of the world’s largest single-species fishery and its deep penetration into global fast-food supply chains.
-Intensifying competition between Russian and U.S. fleets, combined with quick-service restaurant (QSR) expansion, is reshaping cost structures and trade flows.
+Intensifying competition between Russian and United States (U.S.) fleets, combined with quick-service restaurant (QSR) expansion, is reshaping cost structures and trade flows.
 Climate-driven stock shifts, particularly the northward migration of Pollock in the Bering Sea, add further complexity to quota management and supply security.
 Simultaneously, the decline in other whitefish stocks and ongoing consumer focus on lean protein are boosting substitution demand for Pollock in retail and food service channels.

 Key Report Takeaways